Note: What follows are excerpts from a much larger

 Channel 43 would be

-in operation as WEEK Radio, filed for channel 43 in early July of 1952.
+in operation as WEEK Radio, filed for channel 43 in early July.
 That

 company would propose a station operating at 170kw from an antenna

 546-feet with a total construction cost of $518,587 with first year

 operating cost of $365,000 and expected first year revenue to be at